 School assemblies are held 3 or 4 times a term, usually on Fridays at 2.15pm in the Church.
 This is an opportunity to share what goes on in the individual classes.
 Children share their achievements and there is a presentation of awards.
 All parents, family and friends are welcome.
 Syndicate assemblies are held fortnightly during class time.
 This is an opportunity for notices to be shared, certificates given out by teachers and syndicate singing.

-Newsletter – A newsletter is emailed via Signmee every other Thursday.
+School Newsletters – A newsletter is emailed via Signmee every other Thursday.
 All events and news are communicated through the newsletter.
 Please make sure you make time to read the newsletter as it often contains important information.
 Teachers also write a class newsletter which is sent to parents via LINC-ED at the start of each term.

 Reporting to Parents – Children are treated as individuals and are carefully monitored during their time at St Anthony’s School.
 At various times during the year, parent information sessions, parent/student/teacher (3-Way) conferences and Student Led Conferences will be held.

 With the introduction of LINC-ED as our new Student Management System for 2018, progressions reporting has been introduced for all students.
 Parents and students can view the goals for each curriculum level and the next learning steps.
 Student progress comments are published at the end of each term for the core curriculum areas of Literacy and Mathematics.
 Over the year additional comments will be made available for other curriculum areas.

 Conferences – All students are involved in goal setting 3-Way Conferences with their parents and teachers in Terms 1 and 3 as well as Student Led Conferences in Term 4.
 A Student Led Conference is a meeting run by the student for his or her parents, entirely focused on the student's recent learning.
 During the conference the student presents work in different curriculum areas, discussing the process of learning and the progress made to date.